xenondevs/Docs/docs/nova/admin/recipes.md

 !!! info "Multiple Choices for Ingredients"

     If you want to give players multiple item choices for a single ingredient, you can specify an array of strings instead of a single string for the input.

-!!! info "Time"

-    The time is in ticks.
-One second is 20 ticks.

 ### Fluid Infuser Recipes